dustywhite7/BSAD8700/Course Slides Markdown/6 - Decision Trees.md

 - Made up of nodes and branches
 - Seek to "purify" information about different groups
-- They are like a statistical game of "20 questions" (but can have different numbers of questions)
+- They are like a statistics version of "20 questions" (but can absolutely have different numbers of questions)

 ---

 # Entropy and decision trees

-- Entropy is how we choose which data to use in our tree
+- Entropy is one way that we choose which data to use in our tree
-- If we have many features (the most common case), then we don't have the capacity to work with trial and error!
+- If we have many features (the most common case), then trial and error would take forever!
+(Remember last lab??)

 ---